thanh-cao/ms3-stock-management/TESTING.md

 ### W3C Markup Validation
 [W3C Markup Validator](https://validator.w3.org/) was used to validate the HTML code of the website in all pages.
 There were some minor errors and warnings such as duplication of class, missing value `for` for `label` element, missing session heading, etc. They were all fixed accordingly to show no errors afterwards.

-Some noticable errors to be raised in this testing:
+Some noticable errors to be raised in this testing documentation:
 1. Validating registration and login page shows up 2 errors:
    * Stray end tag `</div>`: this is due the way I set up the base template and extends to the login and registration pages.
 A simple adjustment of `{block body}` fixes this issue.